 - Empower and teach critical thinking and cognitive knowledge

 - Connect students to campus engagement opportunities to enhance their sense of belonging

 - Help students make connections to their academic and professional aspirations

 - Provide support for students, ensuring that students act responsibly, and communicating problematic situations to the co-leaders

-- Maintaining responsibility for the safety of student
+- Maintain responsibility for the safety of student

 The application must be completed online, and you can view a preview of the full application before you begin.
 The application consists of the following:

 - Basic contact and background information

 - Contact information for two references (letters should not be solicited)

 - A Cover Letter (PDF format) that answers the following questions: